Productivity App – Reminder X (Portfolio Piece)

 - Immediate feedback for selections like color are key to help the user understand what the choice will look like and if they want to commit it

 - Novice users just expect to be able to enter an item without details, while expert users expect to be able to access advanced features, which requires balancing the application to work for both

-- Adobe Xd is similar to other CS apps, as expected, but did have some idiosyncrasies that made watching a tutorial worthwhile
+- Adobe XD is similar to other Creative Suite apps, as expected, but did have some idiosyncrasies that made watching a tutorial worthwhile